MicroEJ/docs/PlatformDeveloperGuide/microui.rst

 The classpath variable named ``MICROUI-2.0`` is available.

 This library provides a set of options.
-Refer to the chapter :ref:`workbenchLaunchOptions` which lists all available options.
+Refer to the chapter :ref:`application_options` which lists all available options.

 ..